In ‘Terrible News’ For Donald Trump, Second Whistleblower With Direct Knowledge Of Ukraine Plot Comes Forward

 As ABC News reported, the lawyer who represents the initial whistleblower who came forward with a complaint against Trump said he is now representing a second person who has even more direct knowledge of Trump’s actions.
 The initial complaint said that Trump took a series of actions meant to pressure Ukraine into investigating Joe Biden and his son, Hunter, for what are reported to be baseless allegations of corruption in Hunter’s business dealings.

-The report from ABC News noted that this second whistleblower could deal a significant blow to Donald Trump’s defense that his contact with Ukraine, including a July 25 phone call with the Ukrainian president, was totally proper.
+The report from ABC News noted that this second whistleblower could deal a significant blow to Trump’s defense that his contact with Ukraine, including a July 25 phone call with the Ukrainian president, was totally proper.

 “The existence of a second whistleblower — particularly one who can speak directly about events involving the president related to conversations involving Ukraine — could undercut Trump’s repeated insistence that the original complaint, released on Sept.
-26, was ‘totally accurate,’ ” the report claimed.
+26, was ‘totally inaccurate,’ ” the report claimed.

 A summary of the phone call released by the White House appeared to corroborate the account of the first whistleblower, showing Trump pressuring the Ukrainian president to have his country investigate the Bidens.
 Text messages from top diplomats released by Congress this week also appeared to show that Trump was withholding military aid to Ukraine on the condition that the investigation be launched.